sim1andre/barebone-wp-theme/README.md

 **Some of the features:**

-* Write Jade and compile them into php
+* Write Jade and compile into php.
+* Use Sass and compile into regular css.
+* Bundle up all your js files into one file.
+* Deploy theme to remote server.
+* Upload changes automatically to remote server.

 <br/>
 <br/>